 Do I need a grounding wire with this turntable?

 No, you won’t need a grounding wire because the Audio Technica AT-LP120-USB turntable comes with an isolated power cable.

 So, the ground between the turntable and your receiver is carried through the outer ring of the RCA connector.

 If you have active or powered speakers you can plug it directly into the speakers.
 If you have passive speakers you will need an amplifier to bring the sound signal to line level.

 Should You Buy the Audio Technica AT-LP120-USB Turntable?

-This product has received outstanding ratings overall and most negative rating are due to the learning curve needed to use the Audacity software.
+This product has received raving accolades and most negative reports are due to the learning curve needed to use the Audacity software.

 Audio Technica Strobe Light on Flickr